agencyenterprise/react-native-health/README.md

 ___

 #### **`getStepCountForDay`**
-get the the aggregated total steps for the day provided as `date` in options object.
+get the the aggregated total steps for the day provided as `date` in options object. the `date` field expects an ISO date string as its value
 ```javascript
 let d = new Date(2016,5,27);
 let options = {